Membership Inference Attacks Against Temporally Correlated Data in Deep Reinforcement Learning: Introduction

 \section{Introduction}

-Despite the recent advancements in the design and development of deep reinforcement learning algorithms in complex domains, the vulnerability of these models to privacy breaches has only begun to be explored in literature.
-The only study on the privacy of deep reinforcement learning models~\cite{pan2019you} demonstrated the potential vulnerability of deep reinforcement learning models to privacy breaches by adversarially inferring floor plans in grid world navigation tasks as well as the transition dynamics of continuous control environments from the models themselves.
-However, to the best of our knowledge, there has been no study on the potential membership leakage of the data directly employed in training deep reinforcement learning (deep RL) agents, which is known as membership inference attacks.
-The potential success of such membership inference attacks can have serious security ramifications in the deployment of models resulting from deep RL.
+Despite the recent advancements in the design and performance of deep reinforcement learning (deep RL) algorithms in complex domains (\cite{jumper2021highly,wurman2022outracing, silver2017mastering}), the vulnerability of these models to privacy breaches has only begun to be explored in the literature.
+In particular, while there have been a few studies on the vulnerability of deep RL models to adversarial attacks \cite{pan2019you, gleave2020adversarial, wu2021adversarial}, there has been no study on the potential membership leakage of the data directly employed in training deep RL models, which is known as membership inference attacks (MIAs).
+The potential success of such MIAs can have serious security ramifications in the deployment of models resulting from deep RL.

-One of the major challenges in the implementation of membership inference attacks in deep RL settings is the sequential and correlated nature of the deep RL data points.
-For instance, in this context, a data point may consist of hundreds of correlated components in the form of tuples, which all together form a single trajectory.
-A successful membership inference attack algorithm should be able to learn not only the relation between the training and output trajectories but also the correlation between the tuples within each data point.
-Another complication in this regard concerns the type of relationship existing between the training and prediction data points.
-As an example, in the text generation problems (\emph{e.g.} machine translation or dialog generation systems, there is a direct (usually one-to-one) correspondence between the input and output sequential data points.
-On the other hand, in deep RL settings, batches of collected data are used for training the deep RL policy, whose output corresponds to every single data point in the training batches.
+One of the major challenges in the implementation of MIAs in deep RL settings is the sequential and correlated nature of deep RL data points.
+Unlike in deep supervised settings, a data point in deep RL algorithms may consist of hundreds of correlated components in the form of tuples, all together forming a single trajectory.
+A successful MIA algorithm against a deep RL model should be able to learn not only the relation between the training and output trajectories but also the correlation between the tuples within each trajectory (data point).
+Another complication in this regard concerns the relationship between the training and prediction data points.
+In deep RL settings, batches of collected input data are used for training the deep RL policy.
+Thus, each output data point corresponds to every single data point in the training batches.
+This feature is in contrast with, for instance, that of data points in text generation problems (\emph{e.g.} machine translation or dialogue generation systems), where there is a direct (usually one-to-one) correspondence between the input and output sequential data points.
+Finally, RL algorithms are learning systems where the concept of labels is not defined as it is in supervised learning methods.
+Instead, during the learning phase, the deep RL agent receives reinforcement (aka rewards) from the environment as the outcome of the selected action.
+The deep RL agent uses the obtained rewards to learn the task and optimize its learning policy.
+These factors lead to complications in defining input-output pairs in training attack classifiers and subsequently establishing a meaningful relationship between the pair constituents.